hharithaki/Hasra_Dodampegama/content/publication/dodampegama-coordination-2023/index.md

 publishDate: '2024-12-11T14:32:57.372725Z'
 publication_types:
 - paper-workshop
-publication: '*Coordination in Ad Hoc Teams using Knowledge-based Reasoning and Learning.
-  In the Workshop on Coordination, Organizations, Institutions, Norms and Ethics for Governance of Multi-Agent Systems (COINE) at AAMAS*'
+publication: '*In the Workshop on Coordination, Organizations, Institutions, Norms and Ethics for Governance of Multi-Agent Systems (COINE) at AAMAS*'
 summary: 'Workshop on Coordination, Organizations, Institutions, Norms and Ethics for Governance of Multi-Agent Systems (COINE) at AAMAS'